 In the never-ending quest to deliver more value, procurement organizations are trying to squeeze more savings and innovation out of spend categories.
-But, eventually the well starts to run dry, and when that happens, you need to either get more out of that well (fracking for spend savings, perhaps?), dig a deeper well, find another place to dig, or find another way to get the water.
+But, eventually the well starts to run dry, and when that happens, you need to either get more out of that well (fracking for spend savings, perhaps?), dig a deeper well, find another place to

 My point?
 To improve category management, you sometimes have to expand it or blow it up completely.
 Here are some ideas that I’ve seen work elsewhere that can hopefully give you some inspiration and raise your category management game: